 Spending time with my wife and three daughters, skiing (water and snow, sometimes the same day here in Seattle), playing basketball, and climbing mountains.

-United States District Court for the Eastern and Western Districts of Washington
+US District Court for the Eastern and Western Districts of Washington

-United States District Court for the District of Oregon
+US District Court for the District of Oregon

 Washington State Bar Association